 Here’s a makossa bass tutorial, all you need to do is click the button below and download the tablature!
 You can practice & play it with any kind of picking and plucking style; I played it my own way, with a thumb pick and 3 fingerpicks.
 It’s fun! -.- Makossa is a Cameroonian genre; it’s basically their version of afro-pop.
-And this time, it’s not restricted to a kind of African rumba; makossa can be many things, from funk to jazz and anything in between.
+Interestingly, it has met an enthusiastic adoration within the Nigerian population, from about the early 2000s on.
+This type of music is not restricted to a kind of African rumba; makossa can be many things, from funk to jazz and anything in between.
 Our current tune is kind of funky, but with a touch of that characteristic African vibe you can’t mistake for anything else.
 The bass line has two parts, the 2nd one is played higher up the neck.
 Both parts have the chord structure of I-IV-V. The piece is in the key of B. Let’s move on to how to approach this beast!

 Staccato Notes In The Pocket